 This is a categorical match (PGY1-4) and provides an earlier entry point to our research scene.
 Residents on this track have the option of up to 6 weeks in research prior to the CA3 year.

 Our PRIME track residents benefit from earlier, targeted research mentorship in addition to yearly full-cost travel funding for scientific meeting attendance.
-The experience culminates in a 6-month research block during the CA3 year (see CA3 Research Track below) and early non-binding targeting to one of our faculty T32 positions through our Mentored Scientist Research Track.
+The experience culminates in a 6-month research block during the CA3 year (see CA3 Research Track above) and early non-binding targeting to one of our faculty T32 positions through our Mentored Scientist Research Track.

 Research Career Development